 Enjoy a variety of onboard activities.
 The days at sea will be filled with educational lectures and interesting entertainment options.
-All accommodations feature an interactive television system allowing you to watch your choice of movies or documentary films and even recorded broadcasts from the Theatre Lounge in the comfort and privacy of your suite.
+All accommodations feature an interactive television system allowing you to watch your choice of movies or documentary films and even recorded broadcasts from the Explorer Lounge in the comfort and privacy of your suite.

 On the last day your onboard Videographer will screen the Voyage-DVD, letting you remember all those special moments during your voyage from cape to cape.

 The Captain will invite you to his (your) Farewell Cocktail Party and the Chef and Restaurant Manager want to surprise you with the special Farewell Dinner.

 Arriving in the morning of Day 21 (27 March) you will be able to explore the natural wonders of Cape Town.
 You can choose to ascend Table Mountain by cable car and hike in the protected area, having a look at the many endemic plants and animals.
 Later you will travel by bus to Signal Hill for dramatic views over Table Bay and Cape Town.
 Or you can go on an excursion to see an African Penguin colony at Boulders Beach.
 The scenic drive to Boulders Beach will go along the Atlantic seaboard and later will continue through the prestigious suburbs of Bishopscourt and Constantia into the region where South Africa’s wine industry began over 3 centuries ago.
 At one of the local wine estates you will enjoy a formal wine tasting (paired with canapés).

 In the evening you are free to enjoy the unique opportunity to explore the vibrant V & A Waterfront in Cape Town Harbour on your own.